 Many problems associated with small pans can be eliminated if the size of the pan is increased.
 At University of Southern Queensland (USQ), trials with very large pans or tanks are taking place.
 With these pans, the height of the lip is small compared to the overall width of the pan, so lip errors are significantly reduced.
-However, these pans still suffer from the problem of fouling by wildlife.
-At USQ, fouling by ducks were initially quite a problem and bird scarers had to be installed at the facility.
+However, these pans still suffer from the problem of

-Figure 15 Evaporation Research Facility based at NCEA, USQ.
-The experimental trial consists of three lined 10m x 0.8m deep tanks which are being used to accurately assess the effectiveness of different evaporation control methods.
+Figure 17: Evaporation Research Facility based at NCEA, USQ.
+The experimental trial consists of three lined 10 m x 0.8 m deep tanks which are being used to accurately assess the effectiveness of different evaporation control methods.

-4.5 Bowen Ratio Energy Balance
+4.5 Bowen Ratio energy balance

 Net radiation (R_n) is either absorbed as ground heat flux (G) or transferred to the air above in the form of sensible heat flux (H) and latent heat flux (λ H).
 The latter is defined as the energy expended in converting liquid water into water vapour.
-Thus, the heat energy balance may be expressed as follows :
+Thus, the heat energy balance may be expressed as follows:

-$$R_n - G - H - \lambda E = 0$$ 23
+$$R_n - G - H - \lambda E = 0 \qquad 23.$$

-This may be rearranged as follows :
+This may be rearranged as follows: